The story of these wedding bands is inspired by a dibaajimowin - a true story or chronicle, based on personal experiences.

 This was just minutes before I had an encounter with a makade noozhek (a black female bear), right by the edge of the nest where the Thunderbirds rest during winter.
 The bear walked on all fours as she came out of the bushes, strolling around the corner in a leisurely way.
 When she saw me she stood on her hind legs and looked at me with a mixture of surprise and curiosity.
 I stood face to face with her for about 15 seconds; there were about 6 yards in between us.
 I am pretty sure her cubs were hiding in the bushes but she let me go unharmed.
 I took that as a good sign.
 A lady friend from Fort William First Nation explained to me later that she (that bear) was probably up there by Crescent Lake eating berries with her cubs...Good medicine!

-The rings feature stylized designs of bear paws (which represent the bear and the gift of Medicine) and the Thunderbird Mountain; seven dots placed above the mountain represent the Grandfathers that dwell in the Sky.
-The blue topaz stone mounted at the base of the mountain (in the ladies' ring) symbolizes Animikii-wiikwedong, the Thunder Bay.
+The rings feature stylized designs of bear paws (which represent the bear and the gift of Medicine) and the Thunderbird Mountain; seven dots placed above the mountain and the stylized star represent the Grandfathers that dwell in the Night Sky.
+The turquoise stone mounted at the base of the mountain (in the ladies' ring) symbolizes Animikii-wiikwedong, the Thunder Bay.

 PLEASE NOTE: The cost of precious metals is fluctuating weekly.
 Although prices on this website are being updated on a regular base, they are merely indicative.
 Contact us for a customized price quotation if you find a set of wedding or clan rings or a piece of jewelry you are interested in ordering.
 Please do not forget to mention the item number and the exact ring sizes in case you ask for a price quotation for wedding rings or clan rings.